RESILIENT PEOPLE PODCAST

 Elly’s presentations on living through the Holocaust and his message of giving up hate to find happiness leaves such an impact on all attendees - teachers and students as well as audiences everywhere young and old.
 I wanted to learn more about how he found resilience to move beyond the Holocaust, his message to others and where he gets this amazing energy to constantly challenge himself.

-Bonus Episode: Surviving Valentine's Day when you are facing grief
+Surviving Valentine's Day when you are facing grief

 FEBRUARY 10TH, 2021 | 08:41 | S1:E10